Chief Executive Officer

 Director Corporate Services

-|||Stephen C Vella BA (Hons), MA, Dip Forensic Studies|
+|||Stephen C Vella BA (Hons), MA, Dip Forensic Studies.|

 Director Corporate Services within the Foundation for Social Welfare Services with over 30 years of services rendered in the social field.
 Held various managerial positions in social related services, including residential services.
 Carried out his University degree in Ireland, Masters in Italy and post-graduate diploma in Malta.
 Proficiently trained in health & safety, procurement procedures and project management.
 Project led various ESF projects focused on the following issues: Integration of Asylum Seekers (PASSI); Training of frontline workers assisting persons at risk of social exclusion; Training young people to find suitable employment (Embark for life); and training of persons with disability to integrate into the labour market (Me2); and setting up of Community based social services (LEAP) across Malta and Gozo.
 Mr Vella currently also coordinates nationwide the FEAD food packages distribution along with another State Funded Food Distribution scheme fully funded by National funds.

-Operations Director for Gozo
+Director Gozo Branch

 |||Mgr Joe Vella Gauci studied Philosophy and Theology.
 He was ordained a priest in 1988 and pursued studies at the School of Oriental and African Studies, University of London and the Birmingham University.
 He travelled extensively in the Arab world and contributed through several articles, including his publication in 1991 entitled: Islamic Law and Mixed Marriages in Malta.
 His Ph.D thesis being Christian-Muslim Relations as a Topos in Maltese Historiography, Literature and Culture.
 During his tenure as Archpriest of his native Gozo Cathedral parish (1996-2007) he promoted the full well-being of people and reached out to the unchurched, divorced and remarried, homosexuals, addicts, and singles.|